Cross-Document Validation: Beyond OCR & IDP

 Business Impact of Each Inconsistency

-The EUR 270 discrepancy between the quote and the contract may indicate a data entry error, but it could also reveal a post-agreement contract modification.
-In the leasing sector, this type of undocumented discrepancy constitutes a breach of pre-contractual transparency obligations.
+The $270 discrepancy between the quote and the contract may indicate a data entry error, but it could also reveal a post-agreement contract modification.
+In the leasing sector, this type of undocumented discrepancy constitutes a breach of pre-contractual transparency obligations under the Uniform Commercial Code.
 Potential cost in litigation: full reimbursement of payments made plus damages.

 The power of attorney post-dating the contract means the contract was signed by a person who was not authorized on the signing date.
-The contract is legally void.
-A EUR 45,000 financing file executed without the signatory's legal capacity represents a risk of total loss.
+The contract is legally voidable.
+A $45,000 financing file executed without the signatory's legal capacity represents a risk of total loss.

-The inactive address may indicate a fictitious domiciliation, an element frequently associated with documentary fraud in the professional financing sector.
+The inactive address may indicate a fictitious domiciliation, an element frequently associated with documentary fraud in the commercial financing sector.
+FinCEN has flagged fictitious business addresses as a red flag indicator for suspicious activity in its 2024 advisory on shell company abuse (FinCEN โ Advisory on Shell Company Misuse).

-The FCA issued GBP 28.96 million in fines against Starling Bank in 2024 for financial crime control failings that included inadequate customer due diligence -- failures that cross-document validation at the onboarding stage could have mitigated (FCA Press Release).
+FinCEN imposed $1.3 billion in penalties against TD Bank in 2024 for BSA compliance program failures that included inadequate customer due diligence โ failures that cross-document validation at the onboarding stage could have mitigated (FinCEN โ TD Bank Enforcement Action).

 OCR Is Sufficient For: